 Index funds vs. actively managed funds

-Which you choose comes down to how much risk you're willing to take to try to achieve higher performance.
+The choice comes down to how much risk you're willing to take for the possibility of higher performance.

 Each strategy has a unique method for selecting its underlying investments.
 And each can complement the other when combined in a well-diversified, balanced portfolio.